Wilson Disease

 How does age affect the diagnosis of Wilson disease?

 Signs and symptoms of Wilson disease (WD) may occur in individuals ranging in age from 3-74 years.
 Children are often more difficult to diagnose because they are rarely symptomatic before 5 years of age, and they often have different biochemical presentations than adults.
-The European Society for Pediatric Gastroenterology, Hepatology, and Nutrition (ESPGHAN) recently published a guideline that contains specific recommendations for WD in children.
-For more information, refer to Wilson’s Disease in Children: A Position Paper by the Hepatology Committee of the European Society for Paediatric Gastroenterology, Hepatology and Nutrition.
+The European Society for Paediatric Gastroenterology, Hepatology, and Nutrition (ESPGHAN) guideline contains specific recommendations for the diagnosis of WD in children.
+For more information, refer to the position paper on WD in children from the ESPGHAN Hepatology Committee.

 What is the association between Kayser-Fleischer rings and Wilson disease?

-Kayser-Fleisher (KF) rings are caused by copper deposition in Descemet’s membrane of the cornea and are generally considered to be a key feature of Wilson disease (WD).
-KF rings are present in approximately 95% of patients with neurologic presentation of Wilson disease.
+Kayser-Fleischer (KF) rings are caused by copper deposition in Descemet’s membrane of the cornea and are generally considered to be a key feature of Wilson disease (WD).
+KF rings are present in approximately 95% of patients with neurologic presentation of WD.
 They are less common in patients with hepatic disease and are usually completely absent in children.
 The presence of KF rings is highly suggestive of WD, but additional testing is required for definitive diagnosis.

 What is a Leipzig score, and how is it used to diagnose Wilson disease?

-The European Association for the Study of the Liver (EASL) and the European Society for Paediatric Gastroenterology, Hepatology and Nutrition (ESPGHAN) both incorporate the Leipzig score into their diagnostic recommendations.
-The American Association for the Study of Liver Diseases (AASLD) does not recommend use of the Leipzig score for diagnosis, but rather opts for an algorithmic approach.
+The European Association for the Study of the Liver (EASL) and the European Society for Paediatric Gastroenterology, Hepatology, and Nutrition (ESPGHAN) both incorporate the Leipzig score into their diagnostic recommendations. , The American Association for the Study of Liver Diseases (AASLD) does not recommend use of the Leipzig score for diagnosis but rather opts for an algorithmic approach in which Leipzig scores are complementary.
 The Leipzig score was established by an international consensus of experts and combines clinical symptoms, biochemical testing results, and mutational analysis.
-Some components of the Leipzig score include the presence or absence of Kayser-Fleischer (KF) rings, liver copper concentration, and presence or absence of deleterious ATP7B variants.
+Some components of the Leipzig score include the presence or absence of Kayser-Fleischer (KF) rings, liver copper concentrations, and the presence or absence of deleterious ATP7B variants.
 The EASL Clinical Practice Guidelines provide more information on the interpretation of the Leipzig score for diagnosis.

 Indications for Testing